Juvenile Indigent Defense Delivery System

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.

 The legal needs of children in the delinquency system rarely end at disposition, and states vary in the way they provide a right to representation on these post-disposition issues.
-Massachusetts statutes list no post-disposition proceedings at which youth have a right to counsel, but court rule indicates that juveniles may be entitled to counsel for post-disposition relief.
+Massachusetts statutes list no post-disposition proceedings at which youth have a right to counsel, but court rule indicates that youth may be entitled to counsel for post-disposition relief.
 Specifically, the judge has the discretion to assign/appoint counsel to represent a defendant in the preparation and presentation of motions.
 “The court, after notice to the Commonwealth and an opportunity to be heard, may also exercise discretion to allow the defendant costs associated with the preparation and presentation of a motion under this rule.”
 Mass.
 R. Crim.
-P. Rule 30(c)(5).
+P. 30(c)(5).
+There is a continuing duty to provide representation to youth in post-trial proceedings, including at some meetings related to a client’s commitment to the Department of Youth Services.
+CPCS Assigned Counsel Manual, Policies and Procedures, ch.
+4(C), § 9.b.ii-iii.

 NJDC’s Post-Disposition Page has more information on this topic from a national perspective.